Que0Le/avm_2024/readme.md

     ```
     </details>

-- Although its quite complicated to prove in a VM environment on a busy workstation, the timestamps of lock and non-lock tests indicate inaccurate timer on the locked-version.
+- Although its quite complicated to prove, the timestamps of lock and non-lock tests indicate inaccurate timer on the locked-version.
 This can most likely be explained by our incorrect implementation, or the busy and obsolete host machine, or a combination of both.
 That being said, **a large amount of callbacks seems to still wake up in time and the timer becomes more accurate over time**.
+Running the program on a powerful machine also fixes the problem.
 The following log fractions reflect an abnormal performance period:

     <details>
     <summary>No lock</summary>